 Ask your partner when they think the appropriate time is to post about your relationship on social media.
 Be open to whatever their answer is.
 By understanding where they're coming from, you're approaching the issue from a point of compassion rather than selfishness.

 4. Honestly express how you feel.

-If you're worried about how your S.O. will react, remember that it's OK to be a little vulnerable.
-Your boyfriend or girlfriend might not be as into Instagram as you are.
+If you're worried about how your SO will react, remember that it's OK to be a little vulnerable.
+Your partner might not be as into Instagram as you are.
 Maybe they've never posted about a relationship on social media before.
 Just tell them how you feel.